All Products

 • false

-This feature is available only for cloned voices of the cosyvoice-v3-flash, cosyvoice-v3-plus, and cosyvoice-v2 models, and for system voices marked as supported in the voice list.
+This feature is available only for cloned voices of the cosyvoice-v3-flash, cosyvoice-v3-plus, and cosyvoice-v2 models, and for system voices that are marked as supported in the voice list.

-Timestamp results can be obtained only through the callback interface.
+Timestamp results are only available through the callback interface.

 seed